MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 <!-- Requirements/contract -->
 The skills feature is designed so that:

-- Skills and consumers communicate over HTTP using the bot framework protocol.
+- Skills and consumers communicate over HTTP using the Bot Framework protocol.
 - A skill consumer can consume multiple skills.
 - A skill consumer can consume a skill regardless of the language used to implement the skill.
 For example, a C# bot can consume a skill implemented using Python.
 - A skill can also be a skill consumer and call other skills.